How to unmerge cells in Excel

 Extra tip: You can adjust your search criteria to find all merged cells in the entire Workbook, not just the currently active sheet.
 To do so, simply change the Within criteria from Sheet to Workbook.

 And that covers all the essentials of merging and unmerging cells in Excel.
 If you want to continue to learn Excel make sure to read my articles on Excel formulas.
-It’s a great resource to understand how to use Excel on a daily basis to solve real-life tasks.
+It’s a great resource to understand how to use Excel daily to solve real-life tasks.